CtrlK

 Distinctiveness Conflict Risk

-Somewhat specific to refactoring/cleanup but could overlap with general code review skills or other refactoring-focused skills.
-The 'after recent changes' qualifier helps but 'refactor' is a broad term.
+While it specifies refactoring focused on simplicity with build/test verification, it could overlap with general code review or cleanup skills.
+The 'after recent changes' qualifier and build/test verification add some distinctiveness, but 'refactor' is a broad term that many skills might match.

 2 / 3